GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/backend/README.md

-# Google Cloud Endpoints Frameworks & Java
+# App Engine Standard & Google Cloud Endpoints Frameworks & Java

-This sample demonstrates how to use Google Cloud Endpoints Frameworks using Java.
+This sample demonstrates how to use Google Cloud Endpoints Frameworks using Java on App Engine Standard.

 ## Adding the project ID to the sample API code